Ising model: Onsager's exact solution

 When the interaction energies $J_1$, $J_2$ are both negative, the Ising model becomes an antiferromagnet.
 Since the square lattice is bi-partite, it is invariant under this change when the magnetic field $h=0$, so the free energy and critical temperature are the same for the antiferromagnetic case.
 For the triangular lattice, which is not bi-partite, the ferromagnetic and antiferromagnetic Ising model behave notably differently.
+Specifically, around a triangle, it is impossible to make all 3 spin-pairs antiparallel, so the antiferromagnetic Ising model cannot reach the minimal energy state.
+This is an example of geometric frustration.